 You are here

-SOME Chinese property developers are turning to short-term debt for funds as home sales stall due to the spreading coronavirus outbreak, sharply reducing their cash flow.
+[HONG KONG] Some Chinese property developers are turning to short-term debt for funds as home sales stall due to a spreading coronavirus outbreak, sharply reducing their cash flow.

 The switch is in stark contrast to last month, when many developers were able to sell long-tenor notes with maturities of up to 12 years.

 Guangzhou-based China Aoyuan Group sold US$188 million of 363-day notes on Monday.

 At least four other developers have borrowed debt offshore maturing in less than one year since the Lunar New Year, including Central China Real Estate, whose projects are in Henan province, which borders Hubei province, the epicentre of the outbreak.